 Katie Docherty is our Chief Executive and she is responsible to the Board and is in charge of the day-to-day management and administration of the organisation.

-Chris Tiso is our Honorary President.
-The Honorary President’s key role is to Chair the meetings of the Scottish Council and to act as an ambassador for Scouting in Scotland.
+Chris Tiso is our President.
+The President’s key role is to Chair the meetings of the Scottish Council and to act as an ambassador for Scouting in Scotland.